pingswept/micropropro/content/logistics/projects.md

 A note about programming:

 This class will be mostly about programming microcontrollers.
 But, around 90% of you are really excited to make PCBs that enable new programming opportunities.
 PCB fabrication takes a while, so we have to get the PCB out the door first.
 We'll mostly focus on programming after this first project, but we'll also do a second revision of this board as one of the later projects.

-## P3: Use your Pi computer for actual computation

-Throughout engineering school, you learn to create mathematical models in a variety of different domains: heat transfer, fluids, dynamics, mechanics, and so forth.
-In school, we often use these models to solve a unique problem with known parameters: "If I have a flat plate at 25 C of these dimensions and I pour N watts into one edge with a torch, how long until the far corner reaches the boiling point of tears?"

-In professional practice, we do the same thing, but we often have a lot less certainty about the input parameters than the problems you find in textbooks.
-This means that we need to execute our calculations repeatedly, and we often want to do that as fast as we can.
-This is when we use computers.

-The project has two parts:

-1. Week 1: Pick an engineering problem and solve it on your Pi in Python.
-Measure how long it takes your code to find the solution.
-2. Week 2: Make your code run faster.
-If you can hit 100 times faster, create a sensitivity analyis, where you sweep your solution across a range of possible inputs and create a visualization of how the result changes.
-3. (Optional: create a web-based interface that graphs your results on the Pi.)

-A few other notes:

-* Pick a problem that you have some idea how to solve, not some insanely impossible thing.
-A final exam problem from your favorite class last semester would be a good choice.
-The problem does not have to be from a class.
-Something with a differential equation that you can solve numerically would be a good target.
-* You should write your first version in Python.
-After that, use whatever language you want (more Python, C, Cython, Julia, or even Javascript).
-* The goal here is to get you some exposure to scientific computing, some experience with using a mathematical model to reach a real solution, and possibly some appreciation for the value of numerical solutions in our era of fast, cheap computation.
-* You might need to do some research to execute this project.
-There are lots of different ways to optimize the performance of your code; this project is not simply, "Write the code and then click the button labeled 100x in the IDE."
-(It would be cool if that button existed.)
-* Because you will likely have multiple versions of your code as you complete the project, this would be a great opportunity to use git/Github as a version control tool.